 Y’all, Messiah did so much more than we can even comprehend.
 The more we read now, the better we’ll understand that later.

-🌿While we’re here, I want to remind us that the Father and Messiah never referred to or condoned referring to part of His Word “old”.
+While we’re here, I want to remind us that the Father and Messiah never referred to or condoned referring to part of His Word “old”.
 That was a title given to it by us.
 Know what Messiah and the apostles called the part of the Bible that we refer to as “old”?
-They called it Scripture. 😉 And during their time here on earth, this is all there was.
-The “new” testament did not exist until about 400 years after Messiah ascended.
+They called it Scripture.
+And during their time here on earth, this is all there was.
+The “new” testament as we know it did not exist until about 400 years after Messiah ascended.
 This is what they lived by, studied, and taught from.

 I’m thankful to be on this journey with y’all and I want to thank each person reading this for going out of their way to build up and encourage the body of Believers to diligently read the precious words of our Father.
 His Word is a gift and I know that gift went unopened in my life for far too long!
 The more we encourage others, the more these gifts will be opened in homes around the world and His light will shine even brighter through us.
 I love all you shiny people!

-🌿If you want to hear a fascinating story of how Messiah forced the most authoritative Pharisees to follow Him around by using Levitical law, watch my Facebook Live from Friday morning by clicking here.
-You’ll never understand the “new” testament until you understand the “old”!
+Once we get to the Gospels, you’re going to be so glad you stayed the course now.
+You’ll never understand the “new” testament until you understand the “old”.
 Reading the “new” testament after you’ve built a foundational knowledge of Scripture is like going from a black and white silent film to a color talkie!